dmarx/not-a-package-manager/README.md

 # not-a-package-manager
 utilities to facilitate working with codebases that don't ascribe to normal package management paradigms, e.g. ML research code that can be cloned but not installed.

+**DISCLAIMER:** This tool encapsulates what could be considered "best practices" for... bad practices.
+Simply invoking this package should probably be considered a code smell and shouldn't come anywhere near production code.

 # Installation

 This will be pushed to PyPI when it's... "ready".
 For the time being: